niart/triplesumo/README.md

 # triplesumo_TAROS
 learning to cooperate in multi-agent adversarial games.
 dependencies: python==3.7, Gym==10.2, Mujoco>=2.0
-After you install gym, please replace it with the folder "gym" on my repository.
+After you install gym, please replace folder "gym" with the folder "gym" on this repository.
 Clone the folder "train bug" onto your local PC, cd into it, and "python runmain2.py"

 key algorithm: